Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Discussion

 \section{Discussion}

-Endoshare, a source available, platform-independent solution, systematically addresses main limitations in surgical video sharing and management.
-Developed through an iterative, user-centered design approach, Endoshare is an easy to use, surgeon-friendly system to streamline surgical video use, as illustrated in Figure~\ref{fig:6}.
+\textit{Endoshare}, a publicly available and platform-independent application, systematically addresses main limitations in surgical video sharing and management.
+Developed through an iterative, user-centered design approach, \textit{Endoshare} is an easy to use, surgeon-friendly solution to streamline surgical video use, as illustrated in Figure~\ref{fig:6}.

-The pipeline starts with the recording of videos guiding minimally invasive procedures; users can then transfer via encrypted external hard drives the videos to any computer equipped with Endoshare.
+The pipeline starts with the recording of videos guiding minimally invasive procedures; users can then transfer via encrypted external hard drives the videos to any computer equipped with \textit{Endoshare}.
 With a single setup step, all videos are automatically prepared for processing and export, making them immediately available for educational or research use.
-By default, the application launches in ``Fast'' mode to maximize throughput, while an advanced interface offers power users fine‐grained control over encoding parameters such as resolution and frame rate when needed.
+By default, the application launches in \textit{fast mode} to maximize throughput, while an advanced interface offers power users fine‐grained control over encoding parameters, such as resolution and frame rate, when needed.
 A step‐by‐step user guide is bundled with the software to facilitate initial installation and setup.

-This workflow was shaped and improved through two distinct evaluation phases.
-In the analysis phase, the initial usability assessment guided early refinements to Endoshare, particularly in visibility, recognition, and labeling.
+This application was shaped and improved through two distinct evaluation phases.
+In the analysis phase, the initial usability assessment guided early refinements of \textit{Endoshare}, particularly in visibility, recognition, and labeling.
 In the subsequent testing phase, external users confirmed the strengths of the application, especially in error prevention, interface consistency, and minimalistic design, which were reflected in the high heuristic usability scores.
 In addition, high PU and PEOU scores, together with strong recommendation likelihood, confirmed high user acceptance.
-Complementing these usability findings, the technical evaluation confirmed Endoshare’s consistent performance across different hardware configurations and video durations.
-Processing time scaled proportionally with video length, and the system maintained stable operation on all tested machines, demonstrating robustness and cross‐platform compatibility.
+Complementing these usability findings, the technical evaluation confirmed \textit{Endoshare}’s consistent performance across different hardware configurations and video durations.
+Processing time scaled proportionally with video length, and the system maintained stable operation on all tested machines, demonstrating robustness and cross-platform compatibility.